ChaseSmith67/NES_Emulator/README.md

 that is working as intended, I may break that file into sensible components to use where necessary in the larger program.
 Still learning a lot about this neat microprocessor, and now I'm learning some more about the software development process as well.

+## Update #3

+It may not look like much, but I believe I have a solid foundation now.
+What is (or appears to be) working properly is a full representation of a 6502 microprocessor and 2KB of memory for it to use.
+While it may not be strictly necessary for the project, I decided to implement it in a way that actually mimics the internal components of such a system: 8-bit storage, Boolean flags and even appropriate endianness.
+The next step is to write a version of the instruction set using the basic methods I've created for the CPU.
+Thus far, the project is still entertaining and, quite honestly, I'm learning a lot.